nishitm/g-search-cli/README.md

 - [ ] add option to disable terminal colors
 - [x] deal with the case where there is no results
 - [x] load cookies from a local file in .gitignore

-## Terms of Services

-**By using this tool, you are agreeing to [Google's Terms of Service](https://policies.google.com/terms)**.
-Note that automated querying and scraping of search results is [against Google's Terms of Services](https://support.google.com/webmasters/answer/66357?hl=en), so only use this tool as you would use a regular web browser.

-**DISCLAIMER: This is not a Google product or endorsed by Google.**